-The final squib (a term for a short paper) worth 30% of your grade will be due at the end of exam week.
+The final squib (a term for a short paper) will be due at the end of exam week.
 This squib will focus on comparing analyses of some phonological phenomenon by two different theories.
 I will provide more detail later in the course.